About the Police Oversight Task Force

 The Task Force has the following duties:

-- The Task Force is to develop a thorough understanding of the existing police oversight system and best practices and oversight models from other cities.
+- To develop a thorough understanding of the existing police oversight system and best practices and oversight models from other cities.
 Per R-13-143, the Task Force is to receive briefings and presentations from subject matter experts on the oversight process.

-- The Task Force will need to provide the City Council with its recommendations for improving the police oversight process by the end of December 2013.
+- Provide the City Council with its recommendations for improving the police oversight process by the end of December 2013.

 - The Task Force will hold its meetings in compliance with the State Open Meetings Act.